marnovandermaas/opentitan/hw/ip/adc_ctrl/README.md

----
-title: "Analog to Digital Converter Control Interface"
+# Analog to Digital Converter Control Interface
----

-# Overview
+## Overview

 This document specifies the ADC controller IP functionality.
 This IP block implements control and filter logic for an analog block that implements a dual ADC.